Joey Wendle Preview, Player Props: Marlins vs. Nationals

-On Sunday, Joey Wendle (.214 on-base percentage in past 10 games, 53 points below season-long percentage) and the Miami Marlins play the Washington Nationals, whose starting pitcher will be Trevor Williams.
-First pitch is at 1:40 PM ET.
+After hitting .185 with a double, a triple, a walk and two RBI in his past 10 games, Joey Wendle and the Miami Marlins take on the Washington Nationals (who will start Joan Adon) at 7:05 PM ET on Thursday.

-In his last game he had a hitless performance (0-for-2) against the Nationals.
+In his most recent game he had a hitless showing (0-for-3) against the Rays.

 Joey Wendle Game Info & Props vs. the Nationals